MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-view-designer.md

 ## Work with View Designer
-You use View Designer whether you're creating a new view or editing an existing one.
+You use View Designer to create new views or edit existing ones.

 View Designer has three panes:
 * **Design**: Contains the custom view that you're creating or editing.
-* **Controls**: Contains tiles and parts that you add to the **Design** pane.
+* **Controls**: Contains the tiles and parts that you add to the **Design** pane.
-* **Properties**: Displays the properties of the tile or selected part.
+* **Properties**: Displays the properties of the tiles or selected parts.

 ![View Designer](media/log-analytics-view-designer/view-designer-screenshot.png)

-### Configure view tile
+### Configure the view tiles
 A custom view can have only a single tile.
 To view the current tile or select an alternate one, select the **Tile** tab in the **Control** pane.
 The **Properties** pane displays the properties of the current tile.

-You can configure the tile properties according to the detailed information in the [Tile reference](log-analytics-view-designer-tiles.md) and then click **Apply** to save the changes.
+You can configure the tile properties according to the information in the [Tile reference](log-analytics-view-designer-tiles.md) and then click **Apply** to save the changes.

-### Configure visualization parts
+### Configure the visualization parts
 A view can include any number of visualization parts.
-To add to the view, select the **View** tab, and then select a visualization part.
+To add parts to a view, select the **View** tab, and then select a visualization part.
 The **Properties** pane displays the properties of the selected part.

-You can configure the view properties according to the detailed information in the [Visualization part reference](log-analytics-view-designer-parts.md) and then click **Apply** to save the changes.
+You can configure the view properties according to the information in the [Visualization part reference](log-analytics-view-designer-parts.md) and then click **Apply** to save the changes.

 Views have only one row of visualization parts.
 You can rearrange the existing parts by dragging them to a new location.

-You can remove a visualization part from the view by selecting the **X** button at the top right of the part.
+You can remove a visualization part from the view by selecting the **X** at the top right of the part.

 ### Menu options